About Me: I have more than 20 years of cooking experience & share my favorite recipes on this blog.

 Homemade Nutella Biscuits pair crispy, buttery cookies with a rich Nutella filling for a treat that’s impossible to resist.
 Perfect for holiday gifting!

 If you have a soft spot for Nutella, then I have a treat for you!
 These homemade Nutella Biscuits sandwich a Nutella buttercream between two cinnamon-scented vanilla cookies.
 Each bite delivers that classic chocolate/vanilla combination, but it also has contrasting textures, with a smooth, creamy filling and crisp, wafer-like cookies.

 I should note that these are biscuits in the proper British sense – not the North American kind that are slathered with butter or smothered with gravy.
-(See: Sweet Potato Buttermilk Biscuits.)
+(For those kinds of biscuits, definitely check out my buttermilk biscuits recipe!)
 In the UK, “cookie” is reserved for a thick, chewy baked treat, like a chocolate chip cookie.
 A biscuit is thin and crisp, with flaky layers or cracker-like crumbs, rather than a soft, chunky middle.

 What You’ll Need

 This ingredient list is short and sweet!
 Here’s what you’ll need to pick up to make Nutella Biscuits.

 - Powdered sugar

 - Unsalted butter – The butter needs to be cold, so don’t take it out of the refrigerator until you’re ready to use it.

 - Vanilla extract

 For the Nutella filling: